frankligy/Linux_HandBook_Bioinformatics/examples/19_download.md

 # check on web or using
 globus task list

-# using my own laptop (download gcp and setup as a collection point), and then you should have a shared folder as second collection point, then do it
+# using my own laptop (download gcp and setup as a collection point)
 # you may need this to get rid of previous setup
+# but barely work due to ca certificate
 mv ~/.globusonline ~/.globusonline_backup

 ```